Thirty-fifth Amendment of the Constitution Bill 2015

 The Thirty-fifth Amendment of the Constitution (Age of Eligibility for Election to the Office of President) Bill 2015 (bill no. 6 of 2015) was a proposed amendment to the constitution of Ireland to reduce the minimum age of candidacy for the office of President of Ireland from 35 to 21.
 The bill was introduced to the Oireachtas in January 2015 by the Fine Gael–Labour government, after which both houses of the Oireachtas passed the bill.
 The bill was rejected by the electorate in a referendum on 22 May 2015 by 73.1% against to 26.9% in favour.
-This was the largest losing margin of any referendum in Ireland.

 Background

 The office of President was created when the Constitution was enacted in 1937.
 Douglas Hyde, the first president, took office in 1938.
 The age limit of 35 was set in the draft constitution introduced by the then Executive Council, in line with that of other countries, including the President of the United States.
 The draft subsection originally read: